From after the Virginia Tech shootings. [

 "Gun-free zones" are premised on a fantasy: That murderers will follow rules, and that people like my student, or Bradford Wiles, are a greater danger to those around them than crazed killers like Cho Seung-hui.
 That's an insult.
 Sometimes, it's a deadly one.

-And ignoring defensive gun use.
-[Link]
+And ignoring defensive gun use. [

 On February 28, 2012, an angry 28-year-old gunman entered a medical office building in Colorado Springs and took three women hostage.
 After a three-hour standoff, the police shot him, and he died later that evening at a local hospital.
 The hostages were unharmed.